Generic local rings on a spectrum between Golod and Gorenstein: Generic behavior

 \begin{bfhpg}[Unexplained patterns] \thmref{main} does not explain all the patterns one can glean from Table~\ref{table1}.
 One example is the absence of rings of class $\clH{0,0}$ with socle polynomial $2\chi^4$ and $m=7$.
 A similar unexplained pattern is this one: Rings of class $\clG{r}$ with socle polynomial $\chi^6+\chi^8$ or $\chi^7+\chi^{10}$ were observed with both the minimal and maximal values $r=m-8$ and $r=m-5$ determined by \partthmref{main}{f}, but rings with $r=m-7$ never materialized. \end{bfhpg}

 We close with an explanation of the generic behavior recorded in Table \ref{table1}.

 \begin{bfhpg}[Explanation of observed generic behavior] Let $R$ be as in \thmref{main}.
+Implicit in some of the arguments below is an assumption that the field $\k$ is infinite, or at least large.
+The generic behavior is, nevertheless, also observed when the coefficient field is as small as $\ZZ_2$.
 If $R$ is random, then $m$ is as small as possible given the $h$-vector of $R$, which is determined by the socle polynomial as $R$ is compressed.
 In parts (a)--(c) below no further assumptions are made, so they are rigorous statements about the class of $R$ when $m$ is minimal.
 If $\left\lceil \frac{s+1}{2}\right\rceil = t$ holds, then this minimal $m$ is determined by \thmref{resR}; for $s \le 10$ some consequences of (a)--(c) are recorded in the right-most column of Table~\ref{table1}. \begin{prt} \item If $s=2$, then $R$ is of class $\clH{3,2}$ by \eqref{ts} and \partthmref{main}{g}.

 \item If $s=3$, then \partthmref{main}{c} and \corref{mixed} show that $R$ is of class

 \item If $s \ge 5$ is odd and one sets $N(s) = \frac{1}{2}(s-2+\sqrt{4s+13})$, then $R$ is of class

 Indeed, if $N(s) \le s_1$ holds, then $R$ is of class $\clH{0,0}$, and if $s_1 < N(s)$ holds then $R$ is of class $\clG{r}$ by \corref{odd}.
 In the second case we compute $r$ as follows: The equality $\frac{s+1}{2} = t$ holds, see e.g.\ \pgref{golod}, so $a=s_1 - \frac{s-1}{2}$ holds by \partthmref{main}{b} and \thmref{resR} yields $m = t+1-f_0+f_1$. \partprpref{r}{c} and \eqref{f} now yield